sbstnL/pdsnd_github/README.md

 ### Project Title
 Udacity Bike Share Project
 ### Description
 Analysing bike share data as part of the Udacity Data Science nano degree.
 The program provides an interactive experience for finding out insights about the bike share data.

 ### Files used
 chicago.csv - Dataset containing all bikeshare information for the city of Chicago provided by Udacity.

 new_york_city.csv - Dataset containing all bikeshare information for the city of New York provided by Udacity.

 washington.csv - Dataset containing all bikeshare information for the city of Washington provided by Udacity.
 Note: This does not include the 'Gender' or 'Birth Year' data.
+The program handles this missing data by not computing statistics on gender or birth year for Washington.

 ### Credits
 \f0\fs24 \cf0 The following links helped me write my code:\